BY-LAWS OF THE BELLINGHAM UNITARIAN FELLOWSHIP

 Section 4: Officers — Selection and Term: The Board shall select a President and a Vice-President/Moderator from among its members at its first meeting each year and shall elect a Secretary and a Treasurer to serve until replaced.
 If the latter are not elected board members, they shall serve ex officio, non-voting on the Board.

-Section 5: The nominating committee, consisting of five (5) members who are not members of the Board of Trustees, shall be elected for one year terms at the annual congregational meeting.
+Section 5: The nominating committee, consisting of five (5) members of the Fellowship who are not members of the Board of Trustees, shall be elected for one year terms at the annual congregational meeting.
 Terms shall commence at the beginning of the next fiscal year.

 ARTICLE VII: Duties of the Board of Trustees, Nominating Committee, and Officers